 The Personal Advancement and Career Enhancement (P.A.C.E.) program is Gap Inc.’s flagship life skills training program for female garment workers (FGWs).
-Under this program, FGWs are trained in skills like effective communication, time management, problem solving, and decision making over the course of 8 months, in over 60 hours.
+Under this program, FGWs are trained in skills like effective communication, time management, problem solving, and decision making over the course of eight months, in over 60 hours.

 We partnered with Shahi Exports, India’s largest apparel export house, to test the social and business impacts of P.A.C.E. via a randomized controlled trial.
 In five of their factories in Bangalore, India, we randomly assigned 80 production lines to treatment (P.A.C.E. training) and 32 production lines to control (no P.A.C.E. training).

 Further, we asked workers if they were interested in participating in the P.A.C.E. program.
 Out of the 2703 workers that expressed interest, we randomly assigned 1087 to treatment (P.A.C.E. training) and 1616 to control (no P.A.C.E. training).
-837 workers in control were part of the treatment lines, hence often interacted with P.A.C.E. trained workers.
+In the control, 837 workers were part of the treatment lines, hence often interacted with P.A.C.E. trained workers.